Table Of Contents

 You can also decide when specific EC2 instances should be deployed, terminated, rebooted, or hibernated.
 Billing is also hourly or per second.
 In addition, EC2 On-Demand pricing is available for all Availability Zones (AZs), Regions, and operating systems (Linux, Windows, and RedHat Enterprise Limited Edition (RHEL)).

 This is also the default pricing for EC2 instances and offers the most flexibility.
-The tradeoff is that On-Demand pricing is more expensive than other EC2 pricing methods, as you’ll notice below.
+However, as you’ll notice below, On-Demand pricing is more expensive than other EC2 pricing methods.

 Also, On-Demand pricing is highly variable and depends on your choice of region/availability zone, OS, instance type, and instance size.
 Here’s an example.